What’s Trending in Tech?

 Skip: No matter where you stand on the political spectrum — whether far right or far left, somewhere in the middle or in a place of apathy — it’s vital that we stay on top of the latest policies shaking up D.C. and voice our interests.
 The members of Congress can only advocate for the industry if we let them know that we care.
 To get more involved with NCA, take a look at their website for more information.

 What kind of policies impact your Club’s bottom line?
-Tell me in the comments below or send me an email.
+Tell me in the comments below.